briandrum/codes.forchagrin.com/_chapters/chapter-301-definitions.md

 ### 301.361   Shared-use path

-“Shared-use path” means a bikeway outside the traveled way and physically separate from motorized vehicular traffic by an open space or barrier and either within the highway right-of-way or within an independent alignment.
+"Shared-use path" means a bikeway outside the traveled way and physically separate from motorized vehicular traffic by an open space or barrier and either within the highway right-of-way or within an independent alignment.
 A shared-use path also may be used by pedestrians, including skaters, joggers, users of